4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Employee engagement statistics are pretty grim.
 So grim that the results are working their way into our vernacular.

 Terms like soft quitting, quiet quitting, rage applying, and resenteeism aren’t just bits of slang buzzing about for a limited time.
 These are newer ways of explaining how staff react to a lack of employee recognition.
-Whether they slowly disengage or become jaded, there are plenty of signs to spot before that resignation rolls in.

 Common quiet quitting examples: